yoriyuki/moh/README.txt

 [2012-11-29]$$ salary 400000

-moh ignores any line which does not fit these format.
+moh ignores any line which does not fit these formats.

 ** Generate a report